 Many of the projects undertaken on this course attract industrial sponsorship and reflect the requirements of industry.
-These projects will help you develop vital skills in research, project management, problem solving and reporting.
+These projects will help you develop vital skills in design, project management, problem solving, research and reporting.